emolinaro/TensorFlow-Lectures/README.md

 # TensorFlow Lectures

-I collect some Jupyter notebook tutorials on how to use TensorFlow.
+This repository contains simple Jupyter notebook tutorials on how to use TensorFlow.

 The notebooks are tested on:
   * Python v3.6.3